tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Advanced settings
 ### Respect Google Consent Mode
-Choose whether to track all events or only track events when the user consents.
-The tracking modes affect the tag's behavior as follows:

 #### Respect consent mode
 If ```respect_consent_mode``` is enabled, the events are tracked only if a user consents.